Traducir esta página haciendo clic en "lenguaje" en el encabezado superior.

-Pierce Transit, working in partnership with the City of Tacoma, Pierce County, Sound Transit, Washington State DOT, and other agencies, is conducting a High Capacity Transit (HCT) study of the 14-mile corridor along Pacific Avenue | SR 7 between downtown Tacoma and Spanaway.
-This corridor is currently served by Pierce Transit’s Route 1, which has the highest ridership in the system with nearly 6,000 boardings per weekday.
+Pierce Transit, working in partnership with the City of Tacoma, Pierce County, Washington State Department of Transportation, Sound Transit, Puget Sound Regional Council, and other agencies, is conducting a high capacity transit (HCT) study of a 14-mile corridor along Pacific Avenue | SR 7 between downtown Tacoma and Spanaway.

 How you can get involved

 More information will be available here as it's updated.
 You can also email questions to email@example.com

 Opportunities to provide feedback at any time, contact Darin L. Stavish, AICP Principal Planner